ChaokunHong/MetaScreener/README.md

 MetaScreener was developed by:

-*   **Chaokun Hong**
+**Chaokun Hong**
-*   chaokun.hong@ndm.ox.ac.uk
+chaokun.hong@ndm.ox.ac.uk
-*   Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine, University of Oxford, UK.
+Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine, University of Oxford, UK.

-*   **Thao Phuong Nguyen**
+**Thao Phuong Nguyen**
-*   ngthao.20107@gmail.com
+ngthao.20107@gmail.com
-*   Oxford University Clinical Research Unit， National Hospital for Tropical Diseases， Hanoi, Vietnam
+Oxford University Clinical Research Unit, National Hospital for Tropical Diseases, Hanoi, Vietnam

 We welcome feedback, bug reports, and especially data on the performance (e.g., sensitivity, specificity, time saved) of MetaScreener in your literature screening workflows.
 Your real-world usage data is invaluable for improving this tool!